+If a prosecutor is unsure or hesitant to file charges, the prosecutor should seek a second opinion from at least one other attorney in the Box Elder County Attorney's Office before making any decision.
 If, after a comprehensive review of the facts and evidence, a prosecutor has determined that charges are not warranted, the prosecutor will decline the case.

-If the case involves allegations of any felony sexual offense, the prosecutor and victim advocate should personally meet with the victims to explain why charges against the alleged perpetrator will not be pursued.
+If the case involves allegations of a declination of all felony sexual offenses submitted for charges, the assigned prosecutor must have another prosecutor in the office review the case as well.
+If both prosecutors disagree about the filing decision, then the County Attorney will review the case as well to assist in making a determination.
+If it is ultimately determined that the case should be declined, then the prosecutor and victim advocate should personally meet with the victim(s) to explain why charges against the alleged perpetrator will not be pursued.

-The prosecutor will send a letter informing the responsible officer of the prosecutor's intent to decline the case and providing enough detail to provide a clear explanation supporting the decision.
-The prosecutor will include in the letter instruction that if the officer disagrees with the declination or would like to discuss the case further, the officer should contact the prosecutor within 14 days.
+In all declined cases, the prosecutor will send a Declination Letter informing the responsible officer of the prosecutor's intent to decline the case which should include enough detail to provide a clear explanation supporting the decision.
+The prosecutor will include in the letter an instruction that if the officer disagrees with the declination or would like to discuss the case further, the officer should contact the prosecutor within 14 days.

 In the event that an officer wants to meet with a prosecutor to discuss reconsideration of the declination, the prosecutor will accommodate such request and meet with the officer as soon as is convenient.
-If after meeting with the officer there is disagreement about the filing of charges, the prosecutor should seek a second opinion from at least one other attorney in the Box Elder County Attorney's Office before making a final decision.
+If after meeting with the officer there is disagreement about the filing of charges, the prosecutor should seek a second opinion from at least one other prosecutor in the Box Elder County Attorney's Office before making a final decision.